Choosing how to feed your baby is an important decision that has life-long effects for your baby and for you.

 A good guideline to follow is that a medical emergency is any time your child has an injury or illness you believe threatens his or her health or may cause permanent harm.

-You may be wondering what questions the healthcare provider will ask or what tests and exams your child will need.
+You may be wondering what questions the healthcare provider will ask, or what tests and exams your child will need.
+Read on to learn what you and your child can expect.

 Do you want to gain better control over your asthma?
 Put it in writing!